FLEXTool/FLEX/Example/ReadMe.txt

 Note that this sample also shows you how to make your non-standard views (images or custom views) accessible.
 Using the iOS Accessibility API enhances the user experience of VoiceOver users.

 You will also notice this sample shows how to localize string content by using the NSLocalizedString macro.
-Each language has a "Localizeable.strings" file and this macro refers to this file when loading the strings from the default bundle.
+Each language has a "Localizable.strings" file and this macro refers to this file when loading the strings from the default bundle.

 ===========================================================================
 Using the Sample